mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``level``: Required string.
 This MUST be one of the level names listed in `log severity levels <logging/logging.rst#log-severity-levels>`__.
-This specifies the expected level for the log message.
-Note that since not all drivers will necessarily support all log levels, some drivers may need to map the specified level to the corresponding driver-supported level.
+This specifies the expected level for the log message and corresponds to the level used for the message in the specification that defines it.
+Note that since not all drivers will necessarily support all log levels, some driver may need to map the specified level to the corresponding driver-supported level.
 Test runners MUST assert that the actual level matches this value.

 - ``component``: Required string.
 This MUST be one of the component names listed in `components <../logging/logging.rst#components>`__.
 This specifies the